Maikel van der Werff: Vitesse

 On 19 February 2015, it was announced that van der Werff would join Vitesse on the expiry of his contract at the end of the season.
 On 20 September 2015, van der Werff made his Vitesse debut in a 3–0 victory over local rivals De Graafschap, replacing Kevin Diks in the 27th minute.

 He played as Vitesse won the final of the KNVB Cup 2–0 against AZ Alkmaar on 30 April 2017 to help the club, 3-time runners up, to the title for the first time in its 125-year history.

 FC Cincinnati

 On 2 July 2019, it was announced that van der Werff would join FC Cincinnati as a defender.
 His contract expired in December 2021 after a disappointing tenure in which he appeared in just 24 matches and spent the entire 2021 season rehabbing injuries.
 Van der Werff occupied a valuable international roster spot and was on $350,000 in base salary in 2021.

 Return to PEC Zwolle

 On 21 January 2022, van der Werff returned to PEC Zwolle on a six-months deal.

+After his contract expired in June 2022, van der Werff became a free agent.
+In October 2023, it was announced that he had retired from professional football, instead focusing on a coaching career.